Cooperation and trust in extra-legal contexts

 inequity-reducing strategies in homophilic networks

-With Sam Zhang and Travis Holmes, In
+With Sam Zhang, In

 preparation.
 Minorities are often disadvantaged in social